 In the case of the Day column, select the cell with data and move your mouse until the crossed icon is shown.

+The Fill Series will give you a lot more control over your datasheet than the Fill Handle method.
 To perform this method, we will use the same data set that we used in the previous procedure.
+So let’s begin.

-Now in the datasheet, select the column Serial No. then go to Home, click on the Fill option, and select Series.
+- Firstly, in the datasheet, select the column Serial No., then go to the Home tab, click on the Fill drop-down icon, and select Series from the options.

 We have got our desired numbers.